BrandonTsai/cloud-native-cookbook/3_Kubernetes/_posts/10_Improve_Kubectl_Command_with_Krew.md

 $ kubectl get pods -o wide    | grep "keyword"
 ```

-With this plugin installed, you can filter pod with kubectl grep easily
+With this plugin installed, you can filter a pod with kubectl grep easily.

 ```bash
 $ kubectl grep pods "keyword"
 $ kubectl grep pods "keyword" -o wide
 ```

 Conclusion
 ----------

-Kubectl command plugins can make life easier when working with kubernetes.
+Kubectl command plugins can make your life easier when working with Kubernetes.
 If you can not find a plugin that is suitable for you, there is a document in the Kubernetes repo that describes how to [write your own custom plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).